futureware-tech/stream_with_value/README.md

 **StreamWithLatestValue** - implementation that wraps a Stream and keeps the latest value that was received from it.
 The value **will not be** tracked if there are no listeners on updates.

-**PushStreamWithValue** - implementation that wraps a Stream and keeps the latest value that was received from it.
-The value **will be** tracked even if there are no listeners on updates.
+**PushStreamWithValue** - StreamWithValue implementation that creates a Stream from subsequent calls to add.
+This way, value is always set to the latest value that has been added, regardless of whether the updates are listened to (in contrast to StreamWithLatestValue).

 ## How to use